easypcceo/jacobtuwiner/pages/cold-email/follow-up.md

 Your prospect may not respond to your first email - actually, odds are they definitely won't respond to your first email.

-This study from Propeller CRM found that you're 3x more likely to receive a response if you send 4-7 follow-up emails as opposed to only 1-3 follow-up emails.
+This study from [Propeller CRM](https://www.propellercrm.com/blog/cold-email-statistics){: target="_blank"} found that you're 3x more likely to receive a response if you send 4-7 follow-up emails as opposed to only 1-3 follow-up emails.

 Considering 75% of your potential customers won't respond to your first email, or second, or third, following-up is the name of the game in sales, and other areas of life too!